alxshelepenok/lumen/content/posts/2020-05-13-release-storage-product.md

 title: Introducing Fleek Storage
 slug: Fleek-Storage-Release
 draft: false
-date: 2020-05-13T04:02:37.816Z
+date: 2020-05-13T04:02:37.816+00:00
-description: >-
-    We're excited to release Fleek Storage!
+description: We're excited to release Fleek Storage!
 Storing files on IPFS is easier and more performant than ever.
 We've leveraged an already popular S3 interface to interact with IPFS via our easy to use application, CLI, and SDK.
 The Storage solution comes with a built-in CDN, File Compression, and image resizing to achieve upmost performance.
-category: "Announcement"
+category: Announcement
 socialImage: https://fleek-team-bucket.storage.fleek.co/thumbnails-blog/StorageReleaseCover.png
 tags:
 - Announcement
 - Product Release

 ---
 ![](https://fleek-team-bucket.storage.fleek.co/thumbnails-blog/StorageReleaseCover.png)

 We're excited to release Fleek Storage!
 Storing files on IPFS is easier and more performant than ever.
 We've leveraged an already popular S3 interface to interact with IPFS via our easy to use application, CLI, and SDK.
 The Storage solution comes with a built-in CDN, File Compression, and image resizing to achieve upmost performance.